 2. What do you do when your kid is left out?

-Though having to sit at home alone on a weekend happens to virtually everyone, it still can be agonizing to watch it happen to your kid, especially when she has to watch all of her friends having fun on social media.
+We know that sitting at home alone on a weekend happens to virtually everyone.
+But when it happens to your kid, it can be agonizing to watch.
+The pain is worse when she has to watch all of her friends having fun on social media.

 “Being left out is tough on a kid and tough on the parent,” Levine says.
-She recommends sharing stories of times when you experienced a similar disappointment in your own teenage social life and explaining that friendships are often fickle—and that no one can expect to be liked by everyone.
+She recommends sharing stories of times when you experienced a similar disappointment in your own teenage social life.
+Explain that friendships are often fickle—and that no one can expect to be liked by everyone.
 And, she says, “Remember that your teen is often more resilient than you might think at the moment.”

 Of course, your own tales of overcoming friendship purgatory are bound to occasionally—or always—fall on deaf ears.
 That’s when you offer distraction, Wiseman advises.
-“Say, ‘That sucks, and I totally respect whatever you want to do tonight, whether it’s eat a pint of ice cream, see a movie, or play music really loudly.”
-And above all, she says, thank your child for trusting you by sharing his disappointment.
+“Say, ‘That sucks.
+And I totally respect whatever you want to do tonight.
+Eat a pint of ice cream, see a movie, or play music really loudly.”’
+And above all, she says, thank your child for trusting you by sharing their disappointment.

 When the “being left out” becomes a recurring problem, remember that there is a reason, even if your child doesn’t know what it is—or doesn’t want to admit it.

 “Parents will say, ‘Other kids stopped talking to my kid for no reason,” Wiseman says.
 “There’s never ‘no reason.’”
 If you want to clue in to what is going on in the social dynamic, you might have to dig a little deeper.
-She suggests taking a moment when you’re relaxed and no siblings are around, and asking your child how other kids might describe him or her.
+She suggests taking a moment when you’re relaxed and no siblings are around.
+Ask your child how other kids might describe him.

-The goal, she stresses, is not to blame your child for her social standing, but to help her examine what she is doing that might be contributing to the problem.
+The goal, she stresses, is not to blame your child for her social standing.
+The goals is to help her examine what she is doing that might be contributing to the problem.
 Or, help her understand that maybe some friendships just evolve over time.